DFID/SQL-to-IATI-Database/README.md

 ### <a name="scripts"></a>Additional Scripts
 - The script **‘IATIv201 – Main Data Population Function.sql’** is used to create the p_populate function, which is described earlier in this document.
 As this stored procedure is tightly coupled to DFID’s DataMart, it has been removed from the ‘IATIv201 – Create Database Script.sql’ script.
 However, as its functionality has been broken down into discrete SQL blocks, which have all been commented, it is a useful guide to show how DFID approaches the extraction and transformation of data from our DataMart.

-- The script **‘IATIv201 – Views on the DFID Database.sql’** – these views are tightly bound to DFID’s Datamart and so cannot be created, but they may prove informative as they show what data is being extracted.
+- **‘IATIv201 – Views on the DFID Database.sql’** – these views are tightly bound to DFID’s Datamart and so cannot be created, but they may prove informative as they show what data is being extracted.

 ## <a name="glossary"></a>Glossary